 From Cortina | Take the 30/31 bus from Cortina d’Ampezzo via Misurina to the trailhead at Rifugio Auronzo.
 The timetable is here.
 Alternatively, take the 445 to Dobbiaco and then follow the directions below.

 From Dobbiaco/Toblach | From early June to mid-October, shuttle bus 444 goes to Rifugio Auronzo.
-I highly recommend that you book and pay for tickets online in advance here (from mid May).
-Only unsold tickets are now available to purchase at the Dobbiaco bus and train stations.
-The cost is €16 return.
+I highly recommend that you book and pay for tickets online in advance here.
+The cost is €18 return.

 How to get to Tre Cime di Lavaredo on Foot